What is Naloxone?

 From us!
 Our skillful Naloxone educators provide FREE training for community members at our walk-in clinic.
 Training is held on a first come first served basis.
 All trainees leave with a free Naloxone kit and an overdose prevention educational packet.
 We also provide private learning experiences for groups, businesses, and organizations.
 To schedule one contact [email protected].

 What will you learn about/take away from each training?

 - Details of the 911 Good Samaritan Law and Naloxone Act

-- Signs and symptoms of opioid misuse, abuse, dependency and addiction
+- Signs and symptoms of opioid use, misuse, and addiction

-- Effects of opioids in the brain and body
+- Effects of opioids on the brain and body

 - How to recognize when someone is overdosing on opioids